Poisson Centralisers and Polynomial Superintegrability for Magnetic Geodesic Flows on Reductive Homogeneous Spaces: Acknowledgement

 \section{Acknowledgement}

 Kai Jiang was supported by the Fundamental Research Funds for the Central Universities.
 Guorui Ma was supported by the Research Funding at SIMIS.
 Ian Marquette was supported by the Australian Research Council Future Fellowship FT180100099.
 Yao-Zhong Zhang was supported by the Australian Research Council Discovery Project DP190101529.
-The authors would like to thank Professor Nicolai Reshetikhin and Zhuo Chen for useful discussions.
+The authors would like to thank Nicolai Reshetikhin, and Zhuo Chen for useful discussions on the geometric construction of the superintegrabilities, and the construction of the homogeneous spaces with He Lyu.